Revolver Podcasts And Americatv Partner To Launch Peruvian Hits On Global Audio Stage

 New partnership brings acclaimed Peruvian drama and history series to global audiences through reVolver Podcasts' digital platform

-DALLAS, April 16, 2025 /PRNewswire-HISPANIC PR WIIRE/ -- reVolver Podcasts, a leading multicultural digital audio network based in Dallas, proudly announces a new international partnership with AmericaTV, one of Peru's most prominent television broadcasters.
+DALLAS, April 16, 2025 /PRNewswire/ -- reVolver Podcasts, a leading multicultural digital audio network based in Dallas, proudly announces a new international partnership with AmericaTV, one of Peru's most prominent television broadcasters.
 This collaboration marks AmericaTV's debut in the global digital audio market, bringing three of its most celebrated productions to podcast audiences around the world via reVolver Podcasts.

 The launch includes the dramatic telenovela Valiente Amor , as well as two compelling historical mini-series : Machu Picchu, La Joya Del Emperador .